 Where do I receive my clinical education?
 Our students have assigned operatories laboratory work stations, and study carrels at UT Dentistry’s Center for Oral Health Care & Research.
-Maxillofacial prosthetic care is performed in the adjoining Maxillofacial Clinic and implant surgical experiences in the adjacent Implant Clinic.
-Our students also spend a limited amount of time on clinical rotation to Gateway Community Center in Laredo, Texas.
+Maxillofacial prosthetic care is performed in the adjoining Maxillofacial Practice and implant surgical experiences in the adjacent Implant Practice.
+Our students also spend a limited amount of time on a clinical rotation to Gateway Community Center in Laredo, Texas.

-How many operatories are in the clinic where I will work?
-There are 13 operatories in the Graduate Prosthodontic Clinic, three in the adjoining Prosthodontic Faculty Practice Clinic, one in the adjoining Maxillofacial Clinic and four (including two surgical suites) in the adjacent Implant Clinic.
+How many operatories are in the practice where I will work?
+There are 13 operatories in the Graduate Prosthodontic Practice, three in the adjoining Prosthodontic Faculty Practice, one in the adjoining Maxillofacial Practice and four (including two surgical suites) in the adjacent Implant Practice.